Sixth Buddhist council: Resultant texts

 By the time this council met all the participating countries had had the Pali Tipiṭaka rendered into their native scripts, with the exception of India.
 During the two years that the Council met, the Tipiṭaka and its allied literature in all scripts were painstakingly examined with their differences noted down, the necessary corrections made, and collated.
 Not much difference was found in the content of any of the texts.
 Finally, after the Council had officially approved the texts, all of the books of the Tipiṭaka and their commentaries were prepared for printing on modern presses.
 This notable achievement was made possible through the dedicated efforts of the 2500 monks and numerous lay people.
 Their work came to an end with the rise of the full moon on the evening of 24 May 1956, the 2500th anniversary of the Buddha's Parinibbāna according to the traditional Theravada dating.

+Following the Sixth Council, Myanmar became a major source of international Vipassana meditation movements that spread to the World .The most prestigious religious recognition went to Mingun Sayadaw, who was officially recognized as the first "Bearer of the Three Pitakas" for reciting all 16,000 pages of the canon from memory.In 1985, the Guinness World Records recorded Mingun Sayadaw as a record holder in the Human memory category.

-This Council's work was a unique achievement in Buddhist history.
+This council's work was the unique achievement of representatives from the entire Buddhist world.
 After the scriptures had been examined thoroughly several times, they were put into print, covering 52 treatises in 40 volumes.
 At the end of this Council, all the participating countries had the Tipiṭaka rendered into their native scripts except India.
+The version of the Tipitaka which it undertook to produce has been recognized as being true to the pristine teachings of the Buddha and the most authoritative rendering of them to date.